 Additional ESG specifications: In the context of M&G, these are funds that are managed in accordance with specific ESG criteria or, where relevant, with an explicit ESG objective.
 They will have a number of minimum exclusions in place.
 Engagement: Interaction with company management on various financial and non-financial, including ESG, issues.
 Engagement allows investors to better understand how a company is undertaking its operations and how it is interacting with its stakeholders, as well as advising on and influencing company behaviour and disclosures where appropriate.

-ESG integration: Describes the explicit and systematic

-ESG integration: Describes the explicit and systematic inclusion of Environmental, Social and Governance factors in investment analysis and investment decisions.
+ESG integration: Describes the explicit and systematic inclusion of Environmental, Social and Governance factors in and business strategy, among others, and may include investment analysis and investment decisions.
 It underpins a responsible investment approach, and allows investors to better manage risk and generate sustainable, long-term returns.
 Exclusions: The exclusion or restriction of investments based on the sector in which they operate, the products or services they provide or for other specific criteria, i.e. they are deemed to be in breach of the United Nations Global Compact principles on human rights, labour the environment and anti-corruption.
+Voting: As the partial owners of a company, shareholders have the right to vote on resolutions put forward at a company's annual general meeting.
+These resolutions include the re-election of directors, executive remuneration resolutions put forward by shareholders.